 Joan R. Harrell

-Her writing and public relations skills and expertise also afforded her the opportunities to work as the Senior Vice of Programming in the Women’s Division of World Space Corporation, Vice President Walls Communications and Vice President of Media Relations for Hill and Knowlton Public Affairs Worldwide in Washington, DC.
-She is the former associate senior editor of the Journal of Healthcare Science and the Humanities and freelance writer for Christian Century, The Huffington Post and Sojourner’s Blog.
+Her writing and public relations skills and expertise also afforded her opportunities to work as the Senior Vice of Programming in the Women’s Division of World Space Corporation, Vice President Walls Communications and Vice President of Media Relations for Hill and Knowlton Public Affairs Worldwide in Washington, DC.
+She is the former associate senior editor of the Journal of Healthcare Science and the Humanities and freelance writer for Essence Magazine, Christian Century, The Huffington Post, We Talk, We Listen, and Sojourner’s Blog.

 - DMIN, Chicago Theological Seminary

 - MS, Columbia University Graduate School of Journalism